Santiago Peña: Ministry of Finance

 Horacio Cartes picked Peña to replace Germán Rojas as finance minister in 2015, following Rojas's resignation on personal grounds.
 As Peña took office, Cartes described him as a "bright young man" who would reinvigorate Paraguay's economy in the face of low global soy prices and a slow regional export market.

 As Minister of Finance in 2016 and 2017, Peña promoted the project to create the Superintendency of Retirements and Pensions.

 Peña indicated, “There have already been situations of embezzlement with the case of the Pension Fund of the Binational Itaipú (Cajubi).”

 The Itaipu Retirement and Pension Fund (Cajubi) and the Itaipu Workers' Union (STEIBI) opposed the project.
+In a joint press conference in November 2016, the two groups stated that they saw the plan as an “unconstitutional” violation, further describing the proposed legislation as “an imminent danger from a greedy person, who is looking for ways to extract money from people and who is the Minister of Finance.”

+On May 17, 2018, Cajubi's director and legal advisor, Adelio Dolores Aquino, presented Cajubi's position against the creation of a Superintendency on the TV Unicanal's program Sin Vueltas.

 As President, Peña continued to advocate for the creation of the Superintendency of Retirement and Pensions, arguing that it was necessary to prevent problems like the Cajubi case.
 “At some point, we will probably also have to pay for the embezzlement of the Itaipu Retirement Fund (Cajubi), which is another case, and that's because there isn't a public entity that is constitutionally obligated to do so,” he stated.

 On December 14, 2023, Peña enacted Law 7253/23, creating the Superintendency of Retirements and Pensions in Paraguay.

 Joining the Colorado Party

-Peña joined the Colorado Party on 29 October 2016, having previously been a member of the Authentic Radical Liberal Party (PLRA) from the age of 17.
+Peña joined the conservative Colorado Party on 29 October 2016, having previously been a member of the Authentic Radical Liberal Party (PLRA) for 20 years since joining at the age of 17.
 Peña's membership in the Colorado Party caused controversy, with reports that he only joined the party after Horacio Cartes announced his intention to dismiss members of his cabinet who were not party members.
 Peña released a statement stating he had joined the party due to its focus on developing Paraguay, and claimed to be the descendent of one of the party's founders, Jaime Peña.
 Following this, an electoral court annulled Peña's membership to the PLRA.